19126.96.36.199.3 (Album Print black & white)

 Print gelatin silver

-Notes on the album mount - "Red Idol Gorge" is written in capital letters in pencil on the album page below the photograph.
-[KC 9/12/2005]
+Notes on album mount - "Installation of the Dalai Lama at Potala Lhasa, Feb.
+1940" is written in capital letters in pencil in the middle of the album page.
+[KC 20/12/2005]

 For Citation use: